redFrik/udk18-Discrete_Structures/udk180125/README.md

 osc123
 ==

-this example uses three scripts (Line, Plane and Cube). we can keep them in the same basic scene but not run them simultaneously.
+this example uses four scripts (Line, Plane, Cube and Listener). we can keep them in the same basic scene but not run them simultaneously.

 setup
 --